About Contact My Account

 SHARE

 Viagra (sildenafil) is the popular blue pill that has helped millions of men overcome their erectile dysfunction or ED.
-However, a frequent question that crosses the mind of many men while they are popping the pill is, “ Does Viagra help you last longer during sex?
+However, a frequent question that crosses the mind of many men while they are popping the pill is, “ Does Viagra make you last longer?

 The miraculous return of an erection makes many men hope that Viagra can exert its magic on other aspects of bedroom activity, such as endurance and stamina.
 Before this develops its own momentum and becomes another urban myth, let’s investigate what Viagra actually does and whether it can extend sexual performance.

 Before we dive into the main discussions, we will go over some basics about erectile dysfunction.
-If you already have a good grasp of this topic, you can dive straight into the research about the question, does Viagra help you last longer?
+If you already have a good grasp of this topic, you can dive straight into the research about the question, “Does Viagra make you last longer?”
 Here is a handy navigation table to allow you to reach the areas of interest without scrolling through acres of text.

 What is erectile dysfunction?